Artemyx-DataScientist/RoonServerLHD/README.md

    MUSIC_ROOT=/mnt/music uvicorn app.main:app --reload
    ```
 4. Open http://127.0.0.1:8000/ to use the HTML form.
 API endpoints live under `/api/...`.
+   - The HTML page supports selecting multiple files (or a directory) and uploads in chunks with progress.

 ## Worker stub
 The worker keeps a process alive for system integration: